Blowups Happen: Plot

-The story describes the tensions among the staff of a nuclear reactor.
+The story describes the tensions among the staff of a nuclear reactor, described as a uranium-powered pile.
 Heinlein's concept of a nuclear reactor was one of a barely contained explosion, not the steady-state thermal plants developed later.
 As a consequence, the work is dangerous, and the slightest mistake could be catastrophic.
-All the technical staff are monitored by psychologists who have the authority to remove them from the work at any time lest they crack under the pressure and precipitate a disaster.
-The monitoring itself contributes to the problem.
+By the time the story starts, all the technical staff are monitored by psychologists who have the authority to remove them from the work at any time lest they crack under the pressure and precipitate a disaster.
+The monitoring itself contributes to the problem of stress.

 The supervisor calls up Dr. Lentz, a fictional student of Alfred Korzybski, to analyze the situation.
-It turns out that the calculations on the stability of the reactor have greatly underestimated the scale of the reaction should the reactor go out of control.
-The situation seems hopeless, as the energy produced by the reactor is sorely needed on Earth, oil having been monopolized by the military.
-Using a method called "calculus of statement", Lentz helps the team to mitigate the pressure harming the plant operators.
+Lentz determines that there is little to be done, and the reactor will have to be shut down.
+Another consultant, Captain Harrington of the United States Naval Observatory, arrives as Lentz is preparing to return home.
+Harrington has discovered that the calculations on the reactor have greatly underestimated the scale of the destruction, should the reactor go out of control, and proposes that the cratering of the moon is due to an extinct civilization that destroyed itself in such a manner.
+The situation seems hopeless, as the energy produced by the reactor is sorely needed on Earth, oil having become too scarce and valuable to use for fuel.

-Lentz's solution takes into account the social, psychological, physical, and economic variables.
-One of the by-products of the reactor is a more stable nuclear fuel which can also be used as the basis for a rocket engine.
-Armed with their theories and the new fuel, the protagonists undertake a campaign to have the reactor shut down, moved into space, and used as a source for the fuel, which will supply the needs of Earth and take humanity into space.
-Their final card is a shame campaign which will subject the trustees of the reactor to public vilification.
+In a parallel subplot, some researchers have discovered a way to blend two isotopes that both solves safety problems and allows for nuclear-powered rockets.
+Using a method called "calculus of statement", the team uses this discovery, taking into account the social, psychological, physical, and economic variables pressuring the reactor to remain online, and concludes that the reactor should be launched into space to produce the new fuel, which would then be returned to Earth and burned safely in different reactors.
+The main reactor being in space removes the danger of planetary catastrophe but, by breeding the new fuel, still allows it to produce the needed energy.

+The protagonists have difficulty convincing the board of directors for the reactor of this plan.
+However, Lentz, speaking for the local manager, finally gets the point across.
+Lentz explains the danger of the current situation factually, but at their continued refusal, threatens to denounce them in public, which could start a panic, while also offering to ennoble them should they shut it down.
+Finally they relent, and a rocket is quickly built.
+A man goes crazy just as they finish, but is stopped.
+The reactor is shut down in preparation for being moved.

-In Heinlein's Future History, the next story sequentially is "The Man Who Sold the Moon", in which the reactor exploded in space.
+In Heinlein's Future History, the next story sequentially is "The Man Who Sold the Moon", in which the reactor indeed explodes in space.
 The actual cause was the detonation of the service rocket's fuel, caused by the effects of cosmic radiation on the supposedly stable nuclear material.